Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Introduction

-In the present study we focus on isolated stripes (see \figref{isolated-stripe}) which already appear at somewhat lower Reynolds numbers.
-Just like individual puffs in pipe flow, they tend to live for long times but ultimately decay \citep{bottin1998discontinuous,borreroecheverry2010transient,shi2013scale, shimizu2019exponential}.
-For turbulence to become sustained a proliferation process is required that can balance the decay of individual patches.
-This competition between decay and proliferation \citep{avila2011onset} gives rise to a phase transition separating flows that eventually relaminarize from those where spatiotemporal intermittency persists indefinitely.
-As shown in recent studies this onset of sustained turbulence in some cases (e.g.\ Couette and Waleffe flow) falls into the directed percolation universality class \citep{lemoult2016directed,shih2015ecological,chantry2017universal,klotz2022phase,Hof2022}.
 In flows extended in one dimension, such as pipe flow, the proliferation driving the transition \citep{moxey2010distinct} occurs via puff splitting.
 In this process \citep{wygnanski1975on} vortices are shed from an existing puff and if they can separate sufficiently far from the original puff, a new puff can grow.
-For planar Couette and channel flow growth can occur in two dimensions, i.e.\ stripes can split but they can also elongate.
+For planar Couette and Poiseuille flows growth can occur in two dimensions, i.e.\ stripes can split but they can also elongate.
 In particular for fully localized stripes the nature of these processes is not well understood, and it remains unclear if the stripe growth and splitting processes are the same in these two geometries.

+In the following, after describing the simulation details and coordinate systems (\secref{numerics}), we will show that the internal streak creation (\secref{growth}) and transport processes (\secref{transport}) of isolated stripes are fundamentally different in Poiseuille and Couette flows.
+These differences, together with the different flow symmetries, will be used to guide our analysis of laminar-turbulent interfaces (\secref{interfaces}) and to explain the different splitting mechanisms (\secref{splitting}) in the two flows.
+Some concluding remarks will be given in \secref{conclusions}.